-The biblical accounts of Abraham and the Father of the “prodigal son” both selected a pasture fattened calf for their honored guests-not a thin one.
+The biblical accounts of Abraham and the Father of the “prodigal son” both selected a pasture-fattened calf for their honored guests-not a thin one.
 We make every effort to do the same for you.

-A typical quarter of our grass fed beef weighs approximately 175 pounds (this can vary significantly in a range from 150 to 200 lbs depending on the size of the animal) prior to cutting the steaks, roasts and making hamburger.
+A typical quarter of our grass-fed beef in Colorado weighs approximately 175 pounds (this can vary significantly in a range from 160 to 250 lbs depending on the size of the animal) prior to cutting the steaks, roasts, and making hamburger.
 There is roughly a 30% loss of weight (bone & tallow) yielding about 123 pounds net from a starting weight of 175 lbs.
-Assuming a total carcass weight of 700 lbs, a whole animal would cost $3465.00, a half $1732.50, and a quarter $866.25.
-The halves and quarters are evenly divided so there is little difference in quantity and types of cuts.
+If you select on your cut sheet more hamburger than roasts, poorer quality steaks and the ribs, bone and tallow trim weight increase, causing the weight loss from the starting carcass weight to be around 40%.